 Prerequisite: Grade of "C" or higher in NSG 2216 Nursing Process II and NSG 223L Nursing Practicum II.
 Corequisites: Concurrently enrolled in NSG 2311 NCLEX-RN Preparation and NSG 2323L Nursing Practicum III.
-This course builds upon the previous instruction and incorporates higher-level nursing care, critical thinking, and clinical decision making.
-Management and leadership are strongly incorporated throughout this course.
-The student will learn to function in higher-level situations by utilizing the nursing process as a framework for caring for clients with complex healthcare needs related to all body systems.
-The student will learn basic care methodology for clients in emergency (including bioterrorism preparedness), critical care, surgical care, acute care, and long-term care settings.
-Advanced pharmacological concepts are also integrated into this course.
-Concepts of holism, human needs, growth and development, communications, safety, and wellness-illness across the life span are incorporated.
+This course incorporates higher level nursing care, critical thinking, management and leadership.
+The student will utilize the nursing process as a framework for caring for clients with complex healthcare needs.
+The student will care for clients in emergency situations (including bioterrorism preparedness), critical care, surgical care, acute care, and advanced pharmacological concepts.